 The bartender, an insect like creature named Brok, a creature that by looks alone could bring on nightmares to small children, said something Arag didn’t understand, so Arag doubted that he couldn’t understand anything anyone said, further doubting that he could not be understood by anyone with whom he spoke.

 “Green tea, please,” said Arag.

 Moments later, Brok placed a large glass of green tea in front of Arag.
-Arag examined his surroundings, noticing the beautiful beach and the hundred foot tall palm trees.
-Down the beach he saw a house and wondered whose house it was and wondered if it wasn’t his, but he dismissed that thought when a human emerged from the house, came up the beach to the bar and sat across from him.
+Arag examined his surroundings, noticing the beautiful beach and the hundred-foot-tall palm trees.
+Down the beach he saw a house and wondered whose house it was and wondered if it wasn’t his, but he dismissed that thought when a human walked up to the bar and sat across from him.

 “Hey, Kev,” said Brok.

 “Hi,” said Kev.
 “Do I know you?”

 Brok laughed and said, “Lost your memories again have you?”